Banging Toolbox

 Step 9: Apply a coat of finish.

 A nice stain finish or some wood varnish adds loads to a piece’s aesthetic and durability.
-Especially if you intend to have your piece be part of an external project, finish coating is necessary to ensure that it fares better against the elements.
+Especially if you intend to have your piece be part of an external project, finish coating is necessary to ensure that everything fares better against the elements.

 Check this comparison of lacquer and polyurethane coats.